Botspot/pi-apps/DOCUMENTATION.md

 ## Automatic App Updaters
 #### Location:
 These are scripts which reside on the github repo for pi-apps specificially for keeping app versions updated with their upstream projects and repos.
-These automatic app updaters are found in the `.github/worklfows/updates` folder.
+These automatic app updaters are found in the `.github/workflows/updates` folder.
 Each script/app in pi-apps which has automatic version updating functionality has a script in this folder.
 The script name is the same as the app name.
 #### Purpose:
-To keep versions of apps in pi-apps up to date with the latests fixes, features, and improvements.
+To keep versions of apps in pi-apps up to date with the latest fixes, features, and improvements.
 #### What can updater script do:
 Updater scripts have access to a few special functions and scripts that normal pi-apps install scripts do not have access to.
-Its easier to explain with an example of an updater script
+It is easier to explain with an example of an updater script.

 #### Github release example:<br>
 ```